We have started a Patreon page with the hopes that

 of the cast are trying to drive MAD!

 Eureka does Hammer on Blu-ray!
 Woohoo!
 Paranoiac has been available in, an essentially single-layered and, less effectual region 1 DVD in the greatly valued 8 film Hammer Horror Series Boxset reviewed HERE.
 (NOTE: also a lone edition in Germany but I don't own that release.)
 This UK HD rendering looks quite good.
 There are some infrequent, light, surface scratches but contrast (a bit green) and detail are consistent showing some suspenseful visuals.
+It may be marginally stretched horizontally.
 It is only a single-layered Blu-ray but the 1 hour 20-minute film has a very high bitrate and I expect this is reasonably faithful to the theatrical appearance.
 Special effects are weak looking transparent by today's standards but this is not a fault of the transfer.
 There isn't a lot of grain... or noise to contend with but I don't suspect any DNR as the image retains some depth and detail is too strong without the waxy-softness usually produced by the effect.
 It gave me a solid and enjoyable presentation.

 Audio is offered in two separate 2.0 channel DTS-HD Master tracks - both at around 1500 kbps.
 The second of these is an isolated music and effects track - and the first covers the feature presentation.
 It had some surprising moments but predictably flatter without any surround mix.
 I expect, like video, it does an accurate job of reflecting the original presentation.
 It is clean with all dialogue audible.
-There are optional English (SDH) subtitles and my Momitsu has identified it as being a region 'B'-locked.
+There are optional English (SDH) subtitles and my Oppo has identified it as being a region 'B'-locked.

 Not much going on with supplements - the aforementioned isolated music and effects track is there - a stills gallery of 56 images (under the menu heading "Ephemera") and a soft 2.5 minute trailer.
 To be fair the reasonable price reflects the sparse extras.